bashdot/bashdot/README.md

 directory where bashdot is run, to files in the users home.

-One or more profiles can be installed on a specific computer to provide the desired dotfiles for it's purpose (work, home, shared, public, etc.).
+One or more profiles can be installed on a specific computer to provide the desired dotfiles for it's purpose (work, home, etc.).

 ## Quick Start